ryanatkn/gro/src/docs/publish.md

 ## `gro publish`

-The publish task builds, updates the version, publishes to npm, and syncs commits and tags to GitHub.
+The publish task builds the project, updates the version, publishes to npm, and syncs commits and tags to GitHub.

 ```bash